mrinmoyChakraborty-mrinox/Remedi/README.md

 # 🩺 ReMedi — Never miss a dose again.

-**ReMedi** is a Flask + Firebase-powered web app that helps users manage their medicines smartly — with timely reminders, refill alerts, and an optional hydration tracker to promote better daily health.
+**ReMedi** is a Flask + Firebase-powered web app that helps users manage their medicines smartly — with timely reminders, refill alerts, and prescription-based scheduling.
+.

 ---